ccheng11/BBK/CPCP/Reading.md

 ## Background readings

+Fewsmith, Joseph.
+2021. *Rethinking Chinese Politics*.
+New York, NY: Cambridge University Press.

 Liberthal, Kenneth.
 2004. *Governing China: From Revolution Through Reform* (2nd Edition).
 New York, NY: W. W. Norton.

 Meisner, Maurice.
 1999. *Mao's China and After: A History of the People's Republic* (3rd Edition).
 New York, NY: The Free Press.

 Naughton, Barry J. 2018. *The Chinese Economy* (2nd Edition).
 Cambridge, MA: The MIT Press.

 Spence, Jonathan D. 2012. *The Search for Modern China* (3rd Edition).
 New York, NY: W. W. Norton.

+Shirk, Susan L. 2022. *Overreach: How China Derailed Its Peaceful Rise*.
+Oxford: University of Oxford Press.

 Zhou, Xueguang.
 2022. *The Logic of Governance in China: An Organizational Approach*.
 New York, NY: Cambridge University Press.